 You can grow a weeping fig tree outdoors in the summer and indoors during the winter.
 When moving your tree outdoors in the summer, wait until after your last frost.
 In my zone 6 NJ garden, I usually wait until Memorial Day at the end of May to move my houseplants and tender perennials outdoors.
 There is the occasional late frost but more importantly, the days may be warm in May, but the nights can become very cold.

 Choose a spot outdoors that is not in direct sunlight.
 A north-facing location or a place in your yard that gets morning sun and afternoon shade is perfect.
 While your tree is outdoors, there is the temptation to water it using your hose because it’s more convenient, but that is not what’s best for your tree.
-Overhead watering encourages disease.
+Overhead watering encourages disease such as powdery mildew.
 Use a watering can and water your tree at the roots rather than from overhead which wets the leaves leaving your tree prone to disease.

 I start thinking about bringing my plants indoors around Labor Day in September.
 Years ago, the temperatures would start to drop after that date but with climate change, the days and nights remain warm sometimes through the middle of October.
 Nevertheless, I start watching the weather forecast closely after Labor Day and when the nighttime temperatures start to dip into the 50s, it’s time for my plants to come inside.

 Why do Ficus Trees Drop Their Leaves so Often?